linas/atomspace-ipfs/README.md

      scalable.
 There's conflict resolution issues if there are multiple updaters.

-* Q: How to search incoming set?
+* Q: How to load the incoming set of an Atom?
+  One can certainly store the incoming set of an Atom, and the current code does this.
+But it is impossible to know what the CID of that Atom is, unless one either (a) loads the entire AtomSpace (which makes the load of incoming sets completely pointless) or (b) performs an IPNS query for that Atom (which is not only slow, but also klunky per discussion below).

-* Q: is pin needed to prevent a published atomspace from disappearing?
+* Q: is Pin needed to prevent a published atomspace from disappearing?
+  Doesn't seem to be!?

 * Use pubsub to publish value updates.

 * The current encoding is gonna do alpha-equivalence all wrong.
+This is an implementation bug.

 ## IPNS++
 It currently appears to be impossible to map the AtomSpace into IPFS